EdwinAcheampong/healthcare-data-pipeline/run.md

 # End-to-End Solution Guide

-This document provides a complete, step-by-step guide to set up, run, and monitor the entire Healthcare Data Pipeline solution using the production Docker environment.
+This document provides a complete, step-by-step guide to set up, run, and monitor the entire Healthcare Data Pipeline solution.

+## Production Environment (Docker)

+This is the recommended way to run the entire application stack.

 ### Prerequisites